joshuakilts/US-Traffic-Safety/README.md

 data$VMT <- as.numeric(data$VMT)
 data$Population <- as.numeric(data$Population)
 ```
-Converting from people to millions of people for convenience
+Converting US population from people to millions of people for convenience
 ```R
 data$Population <- data$Population/10^6
 ```